 Job Openings at U.S. Small Businesses Increase to Fresh Record

-U.S. small-business owners reported a record share of unfilled positions in May, and more firms are boosting wages to attract workers, the National Federation of Independent Business said Thursday.
+(Bloomberg) -- A record share of U.S. small-business owners reported unfilled positions in April, and firms are offering higher wages to lure workers, the National Federation of Independent Business said.

-Some 48% of firms had unfilled positions last month, a fourth consecutive record, the NFIB said in a report published Thursday.
-A total of 34% of small-business owners said they raised pay, the largest share in a year, and more indicated they plan to raise compensation in the next three months.
+Some 44% of firms had job openings last month, and 59% of owners reported adding workers or trying to hire, the NFIB said in a report published Thursday.
+Almost one-third of small businesses raised compensation, the largest share in more than a year, and more companies said they plan to raise worker pay.

 ©2021 Bloomberg L.P.